Flank/mirror-goog-studio-main/build-system/README.md

 ### Using locally built plugin in a project

-To test your own Gradle projects, using your modified Android Gradle plugin, modify the build.gradle file to point to your local repository (where the above publishLocal target installed your build).
+To test your own Gradle projects, using your modified Android Gradle plugin, modify the `settings.gradle` file to point to your local repository (where the above publishLocal target installed your build).

 For example, if you ran the repo init command above in `/my/aosp/work`, then